Necessary backcountry equipment | How about comparing popular backpacks?

 Yuki Amari

-ICI Ishii Sports Nishi-Shinjuku store staff.
-Climbing from spring to autumn, mountain skiing and mountain skiing from winter to spring, he is a mountain specialist who is active in the mountains all year round.
-In winter, I often go backcountry in Gunma, Niigata, and Nagano.
-His favorite mountains are Mt.
-Amakazari and Mt.
-Yatsugatake.
-The life goal I want to visit someday is LILA PEAK in Pakistan.
+ICI Ishii Sports Kofu store staff.
+A mountain specialist who is active in the mountains throughout the year, climbing from spring to autumn and mountain skiing from winter to spring.
+In winter, I often go into the backcountry in Gunma, Niigata, and Nagano.
+My favorite mountains include Amakashiyama and Yatsugatake.
+My life goal that I would like to visit someday is LILA PEAK in Pakistan.

 Interview cooperation: Ishii Sports